Natalia171717/Cifrando-mensajes/README.md

 ### How to run
 - The test file is located within the project.
 You can use it to add your own tests and try the program.
 - To execute the project, it is necessary to have the Haskell compiler (GHC) installed on your device.
 - The tests were implemented using the HUnit unit testing framework for Haskell.
-You can run the test file or invoke a specific function from the console.
+Once it is installed, you can run the test file or invoke a specific function from the console.
 - To run the test file:
 1. If you are using an IDE, it may be necessary to open the folder with all the files (and not just the test file).
 2. Open a terminal and type: